 Before my trip to China, I can’t say my experience with Chinese food in the US had been a good one.
 For me, Chinese food evoked images of strong-smelling takeout, wok stir-fries, and too-sticky chicken.
 Needless to say, my view of Chinese food was drastically limited, and, as a result, I was worried about what I’d eat when I actually visited China.
 Fortunately, my experience with food in the Middle Kingdom was nothing short of amazing.
 From cheap yet tasty street food to full-blown restaurant meals, I was wowed by the variety of cuisine China has to offer.
 To celebrate the unique delicacies of this special country, I’ve compiled a list of 11 things you need to try based on my gastro-adventures through China.

 #1.
 Hot Pot: Hot Pot is God’s gift to China, and China’s gift to the world.
 It’s so freaking good.
 I had never heard of hot pot before coming to China, but after one taste I was smitten.
 Hot pot is basically what it sounds like: a pot of hot soup stock in which food is cooked.
 At a restaurant, the pot is placed in the middle of the table.
-You order a variety of ingredients to cook in the stock, like thin slices of beef, shrimp, vegetables, tofu, and noodles.
+You order a variety of ingredients to cook in the stock, like thin slices of beef, shrimp, vegetables, tofu, and noodles (see the main picture above).
 Once the stock in the pot has come to boil, you cook these items yourself, placing ingredients in the pot and removing them with your chopsticks when ready.
 Before trying my first hot pot, I noticed that we each had a cracked raw egg in a small bowl in front of us.
 What is this for, you may ask?
 You use the egg as a sauce, and it is INCREDIBLE.
 The taste of thinly sliced beef cooked in flavorful stock and dipped in raw egg sauce is literally one of the best experiences my taste buds have ever had.
 Pro tip: Cook the meat and other such ingredients first.
 This will give the stock more flavor, which is KEY for when you cook the noodles at the end.
 The noodles taste SO good because they have absorbed all the flavors of the stock and previously cooked ingredients.
 Hot pot was undoubtedly one of my favorite experiences with Chinese food during my visit.

 #2.
 Soup Dumplings: Soup dumplings are steamed buns, usually containing a broth that gives these treats their name.
 These bad boys are especially popular in Shanghai, where I tried them.
 It was an interesting experience eating the bun: my Chinese Air BnB roommate was obviously a pro, so she explained how to do it.
 Holding the bun in your chopsticks or in a soup spoon, you have to bite the bun slightly, slurp the soup as it oozes out of the bun, then eat the bun in two or three bites.
 On the streets of the old town area of Shanghai, you’ll see people slurping the soup out of these dumplings with a straw!
 (Can’t say I didn’t also do this myself…)